bojotamara/registry-app/test_cases.md

 - ✅ warning if a ticket is already payed
 - ✅ data in the table looks good

-comments: maybe if a ticket number is not found, we tell the user that it does not exist instead of saying it's invalid, and we say it's invalid if they enter non-numerical input

 6. Get a driver abstract
 - 🤷 number of tickets, the number of demerit notices, the total number of demerit points received both within the past two years and within the